pharpend/louse/README.md

 # decamp

 decamp is a distributed bug-tracking system.
-It literally stores bugs in a YAML file and then version-controls the file with git.
+It literally stores bugs in a YAML file and then (optionally) version-controls the file with git.
 The idea is pretty portable, although this implementation is written in Haskell.

 The schema for the YAML file is stored in the `res/schemata/project.yml`.
 The other schemata (for people, comments, individual bugs, etc) are stored in the